drduh/PC-Engines-APU-Router-Guide/README.md

 # Configure network interfaces

-At this point, either an Ethernet or wireless network interface (or both) can be set up to continue the rest of the guide over SSH instead of the serial terminal.
+At this point, either an Ethernet or wireless network interface (or both) can be set up to continue the rest of the setup over SSH instead of the serial terminal.

 ## Debian